pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 Such changes require detailed documentation before being implemented and frequently lead to a significant discussion within the community.

-PDEP are appropriate for user facing changes, internal changes and significant discussions.
+PDEPs are appropriate for user facing changes, internal changes and significant discussions.
 Examples of topics worth a PDEP could include substantial API changes, breaking behavior changes, moving a module from pandas to a separate repository, a refactoring of the pandas block manager or a proposal of a new code of conduct.
 It is not always trivial to know which issue has enough